-- We expect the S&P 500 to grind higher in the second half of the year with increased volatility, supported by mid-single-digit earnings growth, buybacks, and wide profit margins, as noted in our Mid-Year Outlook 2013 publication. - We favor U.S. stocks relative to emerging markets (EM) and developed foreign as Europe remains mired in recession, and the growth trajectory in China and several other key EM countries has deteriorated. - In terms of market cap, large caps offer lower valuations and the potential for higher yields, but small caps should benefit from greater U.S. focus and may provide an attractive buy-the-dip opportunity. - Our views of growth and value are more balanced due to our improving outlook for financials, although growth's tendency to outperform in slow-growth environments and our positive view of consumer discretionary are positives for growth. - We believe the oil commodity at over \$103 (WTI crude oil near-term futures) is due for a pullback into the \$90s amid elevated inventories and soft global demand. - Precious metals are struggling with prospects for reduced bond purchases by the Fed, a strong US dollar, low inflation, rising yields, and Chinese growth concerns.
+- We expect the S&P 500 to grind higher in the second half of the year with increased volatility, supported by mid-single-digit earnings growth, buybacks, and wide profit margins, as noted in our Mid-Year Outlook 2013 publication. - We favor U.S. stocks relative to EM and developed foreign, as Europe remains mired in recession, and the growth trajectory in China and several other key EM countries has deteriorated. - In terms of market cap, large caps offer lower valuations and the potential for higher yields, but small caps should benefit from greater U.S. focus and may provide an attractive buy-the-dip opportunity. - Our views of growth and value are more balanced due to our improving outlook for financials, although growth's tendency to outperform in slow-growth environments and our positive view of consumer discretionary are positives for growth. - We believe the oil commodity near \$105 (WTI crude oil near-term futures as of August 6, 2013) is due for a pullback into the \$90s amid elevated inventories and soft global demand. - The gold commodity has struggled in recent months with prospects for reduced bond purchases by the Fed, low inflation, rising interest rates, and slowing growth in China.

-All performance referenced herein is as of July 9, 2013, unless otherwise noted.
+All performance referenced herein is as of August 6, 2013, unless otherwise noted.